KPFK Public Radio - Online Archives

 Topics

-We explore a new book, The Suffragist Peace: How Women Shape the Politics of War.
 The expansion of the vote to women throughout the 20th Century has had an impact on the discourses and politics of war and peace.
 What is the relationship between women voting, electing women leaders, and women-lead groups in civil society on the issue of war and peace?
 Does the expansion of the vote to women lead to the election of women as leaders?
 And are these leaders more committed to peace than their male counterparts?
+We explore a new book, The Suffragist Peace: How Women Shape the Politics of War..

 You can hear this and other interviews at www.scholarscircle.org